MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserEvent.md

   - `[SingleValueLegacyExtendedPropertyId <String>]`: key: id of singleValueLegacyExtendedProperty
   - `[UserId <String>]`: key: id of user

-INSTANCES <IMicrosoftGraphEvent1\[]>: The occurrences of a recurring series, if the event is a series master.
+INSTANCES <IMicrosoftGraphEvent1[]>: The occurrences of a recurring series, if the event is a series master.
 This property includes occurrences that are part of the recurrence pattern, and exceptions that have been modified, but does not include occurrences that have been cancelled from the series.
 Navigation property.
 Read-only.
 Nullable.
   - `[Categories <String[]>]`: The categories associated with the item
   - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AllowNewTimeProposals <Boolean?>]`: true if the meeting organizer allows invitees to propose a new time when responding; otherwise, false.
 Optional.
 Default is true.
   - `[Attachments <IMicrosoftGraphAttachment[]>]`: The collection of FileAttachment, ItemAttachment, and referenceAttachment attachments for the event.
 Navigation property.
 Read-only.
 Nullable.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
     - `[ContentType <String>]`: The MIME type.
     - `[IsInline <Boolean?>]`: true if the attachment is an inline attachment; otherwise, false.
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z